GRAPHIC-Take Five: Roll on Q4!

 1/ STANDOFF IN D.C.

-The world's No.1 economy is on the brink of another possible government shutdown that could damage its credit rating further, exacerbate market volatility and delay economic releases including the key Oct.
-6 jobs report.
+The U.S. Congress passed a stopgap funding bill late on Saturday, averting a government shutdown that threatened to further damage the U.S. credit rating, exacerbate market volatility and delay key economic releases.

-Hundreds of thousands of federal workers will be furloughed and a wide range of services will pause if Congress fails to pass legislation that Democratic President Joe Biden can sign into law by midnight Saturday.

-A possible shutdown would be further evidence of how political polarization in Washington is weakening fiscal policymaking, Moody's says.
+Still, concerns that political polarization in Washington is weakening fiscal policymaking could linger.

-It could also hurt sentiment among investors looking for timely updates on the economy.
+Focus now turns to the closely-watched September non-farm payrolls report on Friday.
 Economists polled by Reuters expect the U.S. economy created 150,000 jobs in September versus 187,000 in August.

 Stronger-than-expected data would likely bolster the 'higher for longer' rates stance that is hurting bonds and stocks.